synthread/Klippventurer/README.md

 It is possible that the onboard processor can run Klipper, but it is significantly less powerful than even the original Raspberry Pi, and will not currently be covered under this guide.
 While I am using Fluidd here instead of OctoPrint, if using a suitably powerful host OctoPrint is an option.
 There is further info at the end of the guide if you choose to attempt this with the original processor.
 You are solely responsible for any damage caused by following any part of this guide.

-#Part 1 - Modify Your Board
+# Part 1 - Modify Your Board

-##You will need:
+## You will need:

-+basic to intermediate soldering skills
++ basic to intermediate soldering skills
-+flux
-+wire
++ flux
++ wire
-+alcohol (isopropanol, ethanol, methanol) or PCB cleaner +cotton swabs and or cotton pads (something to clean the board with) +solder wick braid
++ alcohol (isopropanol, ethanol, methanol) or PCB cleaner
++ cotton swabs and or cotton pads (something to clean the board with)
++ solder wick braid
-+a soldering iron with temperature control
++ a soldering iron with temperature control
-+a heat gun or heat wand
++ a heat gun or heat wand
-+A tool to lift the SBC while desoldering it (tweezers, knife, thin screwdriver, etc.)
++ A tool to lift the SBC while desoldering it (tweezers, knife, thin screwdriver, etc.)
-+aluminum tape (if you're worried about damaging surrounding components) +LEADED solder (highly recommended)
++ aluminum tape (if you're worried about damaging surrounding components)
++ LEADED solder (highly recommended)
-+CHIPQUIK or some bismuth solder (optional, but is extremely helpful if you want to make your life easier or don't have great soldering skills or a heat wand)
++ CHIPQUIK or some bismuth solder (optional, but is extremely helpful if you want to make your life easier or don't have great soldering skills or a heat wand)

 Step 0: Remove the board from the printer and place it on a nice heat resistant surface.